microsoft/ada/Server/readme.md

 ## UnitTest mode

+The simplest unit test is to run `python ada_server.py` in a terminal window and run the [AdaKiosk](../AdaKiosk/readme.md) at the same time.
+These will connect to the same Azure Web Pub Sub service and and when you click the AdaKiosk "Simulation" tab you will see a rendering of all the colors being set by the `ada_server`.

 You can also run the server with an RpiController with [TeensyUnitTest](../TeensyUnitTest/readme.md).
 This provides a way to test everything end to end.